 The Alan Tayler Lecture 2017: Optimization in the Darkness of Uncertainty

-On Monday 20th November 2017, St Catherine's College Oxford together with The Smith Institute, will welcome Kate Smith-Miles, Professor of Applied Mathematics at University of Melbourne to give the 2017 Alan Tayler Lecture entitled, 'Optimization in the Darkness of Uncertainty: when you don't know what you don't know, and what you do know isn't much!'.
+On Monday 20th November 2017, St Catherine's College Oxford together with The Smith Institute, welcomed Kate Smith-Miles, Professor of Applied Mathematics at University of Melbourne to give the 2017 Alan Tayler Lecture entitled, 'Optimization in the Darkness of Uncertainty: when you don't know what you don't know, and what you do know isn't much!'.

 St Catherine's College has a long tradition in applied and industrial mathematics, and has hosted an annual series of lectures on Mathematics and its Applications since 1986.
 In 1995, the series was renamed in memory of Alan Tayler, in tribute to his efforts and achievements in this field.
 Alan was the first Fellow in applied mathematics to be appointed at St Catherine's.
 His lifelong commitment was to the practical application of mathematical ideas to problems in science and industry.
 His vision continues to inspire many national and international collaborations on the theme of mathematics-in-industry.